 - Rough Grade Inspection (optional)

 - The developer is responsible to schedule an inspection at the rough grade stage if desired.

 - Rough grading may be reviewed on site with a drainage inspector.

 - If alterations are made to rough grading, that are not indicated on the approved site grading plan, then you are required to re-submit the site grading plan for approval.

 - Final Grade Inspection (mandatory)

-- After the as-built drawing has been received and the developer has requested a final inspection, a drainage inspector will inspect the site to confirm compliance with the approved site grading plan and complete a site grading inspection report.
+- A drainage inspector will inspect the site to confirm compliance with the approved site grading plan and complete a site grading inspection report.

 - Deficiencies will require correction and re-inspection.

 - If deficiencies are not corrected, enforcement action may be taken in accordance with the Drainage Bylaw.